-- Understand the composition, physical and cognitive effects, addictive factors, and symptoms of withdrawal and overdose of commonly abused substances. - Assess accurately persons using substances by identifying risk factors and behaviors to facilitate appropriate prevention, treatment, and referrals in the community. - 3.
+- Understand the composition, physical and cognitive effects, addictive factors, and symptoms of withdrawal and overdose of commonly abused substances. - 2.
+Assess accurately persons using substances by identifying risk factors and behaviors to facilitate appropriate prevention, treatment, and referrals in the community. - 3.
 Use evidence-based prevention and treatment strategies for clients and families from diverse socioeconomic and cultural backgrounds. - 4.
 Identify ethical and legal requirements for professional development.

+Degree Requirements

 Code Title Units

-Required Courses •
+Required Courses s

 ADS-100 Law and Ethics 3

 ADS-120 Introduction to Addiction Studies 3

 ADS-123 Counseling Theories and Techniques 3

 ADS-125 Personal and Professional Growth 3

 ADS-127 Case Management in Addiction Studies 3

 ADS-135 Pharmacology and the Physiological Effects of Addiction 3

-ADS-193 Supervised Practicum for Addiction Studies 3.5
+ADS-193 Supervised Practicum for Addiction Studies 1 3.5

-ADS-194 Supervised Practicum in Addiction Studies 2 3.5
+ADS-194 Supervised Practicum for Addiction Studies 2 3.5

 HSRV-120 Introduction to Human Services 3

 HSRV-124 Working With Diverse Populations 3

 Total Units 31

-- A minimum completion of three of the Certificate courses are required prior to beginning the Internship. - Students in recovery must complete a minimum of 2+ years of sobriety and are actively pursuing an appropriate program of recovery prior to enrollment in their internship.
+A minimum completion of three of the Certificate courses are required prior to beginning the Internship.

+Students in recovery must complete a minimum of 2+ years of sobriety and are actively pursuing an appropriate program of recovery prior to enrollment in their internship.

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
-Students must also complete the NVC General Education (p.
-42) pattern to earn an Associate degree.
+Students must also complete the NVC General Education pattern and the Health, Wellness and Self Development graduation requirement to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.